ryanmimrie/ryanmimrie.github.io/whmavi_distribution_designer.md

   <li><b>Clamp</b>: This parameter controls the behaviour of values that fall outside the expected phenotypic range of 0-1.</li>
   <ul>
     <li>"None": The values are unchanged.</li>
-    <li>"Ignore": The values are dropped from the distribution.</li>
+    <li>"Ignore": The values are dropped from the distribution and their density re-distributed to maintain the correct phenotype ratios.</li>
     <li>"Squish": The values are added to the boundaries of the distribution.</li>
   </ul>
-  <li><b>Fix Ignored Densities</b>: Applies only when clamp = "ignore", corrects the size of the remaining posterior density so it still integrates to a value of 1.
-This is important when combining multiple distributions (as in the above) as it maintains the phenotypic ratio set by the user.</li>
 </ul>
 </div>